David Rodríguez Torrado

 I actively contribute to research projects such as:

-- CEDAR (Horizon Europe) – Developing AI-based tools for public governance transparency, with a focus on data modeling and entity resolution.
+• CEDAR (Horizon Europe): Developing tools for improving public governance transparency, with a focus on knowledge graphs, data modeling and entity resolution.

 👨🏻🏫 Teaching